 3. Flamenco show in the Triana neighborhood

-Be wary of street ticket sales, especially if the prices of the shows are high or strangely cheap.
+Important tip: be wary of street ticket sales, especially if the prices of the shows are high or strangely cheap.

 Useful information about this show

 The show lasts approximately one hour.
 Optionally, you can add to your experience a visit to the Museo del Baile (Museum of Dancing) to complete your understanding of this artistic tradition.
-The building that houses both the show and the museum dates back to the 18th century; the show, in particular, is held in a beautiful courtyard.
+The building that houses both the show and the museum dates from the 18th century; the show, in particular, is held in a beautiful courtyard.

-5. Thematic walking tour including flamenco show
+5. Thematic walking tour with flamenco show included

 The guided tour includes the Guitar Museum of Seville and although you will visit some of the most emblematic places of the capital, the guide's speech will be focused on the tradition of flamenco art in this city.

 At the end of the walking tour, your guide will take you to a flamenco tablao where you will enjoy a quality show with a complimentary wine.
 You can also add a selection of tapas and drinks to your ticket.

 Many flamenco shows do not allow very young children.
 If you are traveling with children, find out beforehand whether or not they are allowed.